shindgewongxj/WHATSINContacts/README.md

 ## To Use

-1. Unzip the downloaded code zip.
+1. Download the latest verion in Release.
-2. Import contact.vcf you need to Contacts.
+2. Create a list in Contacts and keep it actived.
+3. Import **whatsincontacts.vcf**.

 ## To Update